AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 ```

 In this jobfile, $\text{RSVD}-\Delta t$ is the executable for our algorithm, and variables.txt contains the prerequisite variables required for running the algorithm.

-### List of input variables

-Here, we provide a list of variables we used for this test case.
-You need to change the variables for your own project.